“Autumn…the year’s last, loveliest smile.”

 ~WIlliam Cullen Bryant

 Autumn is officially here in the Northern Hemisphere.
 I’ve been busy lately filming nature’s habitats for my A Year in Penn’s Woods project.
 On this past solstice weekend, I filmed scenes at a lake in the county park near our home.
 This lake was dredged and restored a year ago and is again filled with a rich diversity of plants and wildlife.
 Summertime was over, but the fish were still jumpin’ in the lake.
 Geese, ducks, and a beautiful blue heron graced the water.
-Yes, I lost a shoe to the mudflats that evening, having ventured too close to the water to find the right spot for filming.
+Yes, I lost a shoe to the mudflats that morning, having ventured too close to the water to find the right spot for filming.
 The water saturated mud sucked the tightly laced shoe right off of my foot and soaked through the other one; it seemed more important at the time to save the photography equipment rather than the hapless shoe.
 Undeterred, I continued filming in muddy socks on firmer ground.
 Lesson learned for future ventures.